astronomer/astro-docs/enterprise/next/06_manage-astronomer/02_manage-platform-users.md

 1. Workspace Level (Viewer, Editor, Admin)
 2. System Level (Viewer, Editor, Admin)

 Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.
-For a detailed breakdown of the 3 Workspace Level Roles on Astronomer (Viewer, Editor and Admin), refer to our [Role-Based Access Control](/docs/enterprise/stable/manage-astronomer/workspace-permissions/) doc.
+For a detailed breakdown of the 3 Workspace-level roles on Astronomer (Viewer, Editor and Admin), refer to our ["Manage User Permissions on an Astronomer Workspace"](/docs/enterprise/stable/manage-astronomer/workspace-permissions/) doc.

 ## Customize Permissions